liloman/pomodoroTasks/README.md

 ###Info

-Boilerplate implementation of the pomodoro technique in bash script.

-It works with a client/server architecture.

-Minimalistic implementation with FSM (Finite State Machine), some mutex (flock) and some bash powa.

-The typical workflow is start the daemon once log in (systemd,openbox autostart ...) and then control it with the simple trayicon app (not a must so client included)
+Pomodoro technique allows you to concentrate on the current task and take short breaks meanwhile works.
+If you get that and join it with a task manager alike taskwarrior (or any other) you can have a complete workflow, accounting the time spend on any task meanwhile you take the proper rests for your brain, body, life and eyes. :)

-A small hack project.
+A week hack project.

 ###Dependencies

 1. flock
 2. inotify-tools
 3. yad
-4. taskwarrior (or any task management). **OPTIONAL**
+4. **OPTIONAL** taskwarrior (or any task management).
+You can eliminate/modify this part very easily.

 Great tools all indeed!

 ###Why yet another pomodoro app?

-Emmm...for fun? :o:

-Just serious, there isn't anything alike for linux AFAIK.
+There isn't anything with taskwarrior alike for linux AFAIK.  :o:

 ###Screenshots